West Timor: Administration

 West Timor is part of the East Nusa Tenggara province.
 It was formerly split into the City of Kupang (a kabupaten or regency-level administrative area) and four regencies (kabupaten); from west to east these are: City of Kupang, Kupang, Timor Tengah Selatan (South Central Timor), Timor Tengah Utara (North Central Timor) and Belu.
-However, a fifth regency – Malaka – was in 2012 formed from the southern half of Belu Regency.
+However, a fifth regency – Malaka – was in December 2012 formed from the southern half of Belu Regency.
 Note the administrative area has shrunk as Rote Ndao Regency (Rote and Ndao islands to the southwest) and Sabu Raijua Regency (the Savu Islands further west) were split off in 2002 and 2009 respectively from Kupang Regency.
 The island accounts for 35.5% of the provincial population.

-Population

-There were approximately 2,011,735 inhabitants in mid 2020, some of them refugees who had fled the 1999 violence in East Timor.
+Demographics

+The population in this region is diverse, consisting of various tribes and ethnicities that have different cultures and languages.
+The main tribe in West Timor is the Atoni tribe, which is the indigenous population, but there are also immigrant tribes such as the Timorese, Rote, and several others who come from various islands in Nusa Tenggara.

+According to the latest data, the population of West Timor is around 2 million, with the population center in Kupang City, which is also the capital of East Nusa Tenggara province.
+The population of West Timor is mostly farmers, ranchers, fishermen, and traders.
+However, urbanization has caused many people to move to cities to find work in the service and industrial sectors.

+In addition to ethnic factors, religion also plays an important role in the composition of society in West Timor.
+The majority of the population is Protestant Christian, but there are also significant Muslim and Catholic communities.

+West Timor's geographical location adjacent to Timor Leste, a former Portuguese colony, means it has a long history of political, economic and social ties to the region.

 Languages

-In addition to the national language, Indonesian, native languages belonging to the Fabronic Stock of the Austronesian group of languages are spoken in West Timor, the others in East Timor.
-These languages include Uab Meto, Tetum, Ndaonese, Rotinese and Helong.